 - The trunk of an elephant is similar to the hands of a human.
 Multifunctional, an elephant’s trunk is used for bathing, holding a branch to swat flies, making tools, and even comforting their young ones.

-- The proboscis monkey’s 6 inch long nose helps attract females.
+- The proboscis monkey’s 6-inch long nose helps attract females.
 To the females, a long nose means a large body, which will mean better protection.
-These polygyny monkeys use their snouts to product a loud mating call.

 Big noses are often a way to compensate for poor senses elsewhere, but that’s not the case with the elephant shrew.
 This tiny mammal has exceptional sight and hearing in addition to its strong sense of smell.
 Their long noses may look like a shrunk-down version of the trunk elephants carry, but it’s not quite so flexible.
 Instead, they use their noses similarly to aardvarks — sweeping the ground to unsettle insects and small invertebrates and then ingesting them.
 It’s an effective technique, one that’s allowed them to spread prolifically throughout Africa.